-by Hugh Nymeyer, PhD
+by Hugh Nymeyer, MD, PhD

 What we know about healthy dietary practices and weight loss is little to none.
 Although there is a lot of anecdotal and "common-sense" advice, most of this is apocryphal at best.
 Observational studies have largely failed at disentangling the lifestyle factors that affect longevity and health.
 Fortunately, a number of careful, controlled studies are beginning to reveal reliable information that we can depend upon.

 This white paper is intended to be a brief summary of some of the latest and most reliable information about weight loss.
 This is a large area, so the focus will be on the following question: what are the most effective dietary and pharmacologic practices for rapid, safe and sustainable weight loss?